masc-ucsc/docs/docs/pyrope/05b-statements.md

 lambda that has called a `step` and still has not finished should result in a simulation assertion failure.

-* `peek` allows to read any flop, and lambda input or output
+* `sigref` reads any flop, memory word, or lambda input/output, through a binding made once and held for the run.

-* `poke` is similar to `peek` but allows to set a value on any flop and lambda input/output.
+* `regref` is `sigref` plus the ability to drive the cell. `peek`/`poke` were the earlier spelling of this pair and are **removed**: each of their reads copied a value out of a freshly recomputed snapshot of the whole design, which a bound reference makes unnecessary.